dgaydukov/raw-java-network/README.md

 ![wireshark HTTP](/data/wireshark-http-server-response.png)

 ### Wireshark
 For better understanding of network communication you can use [wireshark](https://www.wireshark.org) app for traffic analysis.
 With this utility you can view network packages and analyze their data.
+Comparing to java, that doesn't have access to raw IP, wireshark can see all the details, including raw IP, so you can check TTL for example.